bokajgd/NLP-Exam/README.md

 ```
 This outputs a .csv file containing predicted labels for the test set and print an evaluation table containing model performance metrics in the terminal.
 This shows the overall performance of the logistic regression classifier for prediction 30-day unplanned readmission.
 <br>
 Now, sentiment scores can be calculated for all notes in the test data by running the *sentiment_analysis.py* file.
-Toexamine which arguments the script takes, run
+To examine which arguments the script takes, run

 ```bash
 # Add -h to view how which arguments should be passed